jeffsham/react-on-gae/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a simple app that serves a React web application out of the static_dir in app engine and provides a node server for API calls.
+This is a simple app that serves a React web application out of the static_dir in app engine and provides an Express server for API calls.
 This example is ready to deploy out of the box to Google App Engine's standard environment.

 ## Available Scripts